Choose a category below:

 Vote the ballot that was mailed to you.

 For voters who cannot get into the Vote Center.
-An election worker can bring a ballot to you.
+An election worker can bring a ballot to your car outside a vote center.
 After you vote, the election worker will put your voted ballot in the ballot box.

 Voters may request to use the Remote Accessible Vote by Mail (RAVBM) system by signing up as described on RAVBM page.